MislavJaksic/Kafka-In-Theory-And-Practice/Docs/KafkaStreams/TutorialWriteApp/README.md

 `.groupBy`: generates a grouped stream keyed on a value `.count`: counts events
 `toStream`:
-`Materialized`: store data in a state store which can be queried
+`Materialized`: store data in a state store that can be queried
 ```

-TODO
-As we can see above, the topology now contains two disconnected sub-topologies.
-The first sub-topology's sink node KSTREAM-SINK-0000000004 will write to a repartition topic Counts-repartition, which will be read by the second sub-topology's source node KSTREAM-SOURCE-0000000006.
-The repartition topic is used to "shuffle" the source stream by its aggregation key, which is in this case the value string.
-In addition, inside the first sub-topology a stateless KSTREAM-FILTER-0000000005 node is injected between the grouping KSTREAM-KEY-SELECT-0000000002 node and the sink node to filter out any intermediate record whose aggregate key is empty.

 Creates two topologies:
-1) from source topic to repartition sink ("shuffle")
+1) from source topic to repartition sink topic
-2) shuffle to reduce
+2) from repartition source topic to sink topic

+Repartition topic is used to "shuffle" the source stream by its aggregation key.